 Sinkhole.
-A depression in the earth's surface formed by the collapse of the subsurface rock structure due to the solution activity of water.
+A depression in the earth's surface formed by the collapse of the subsurface rock structure due to the solution activity of water

 Story.
-That portion of a building included between the upper surface of any floor and the upper surface of the floor next above; or any portion of a building between the topmost floor and the roof which is used for human occupancy or in which the floor area with seven (7) feet or more of head clearance equals 50 percent or more of floor area of the next story below.
-Provided it is not used as a dwelling unit, a top floor in which the floor area with seven (7) feet or more of head clearance equals less than 50 percent of the floor area of the story next below shall be a "half-story."
+That portion of a building included between the upper surface of any floor and the upper surface of the floor next above; or any portion of a building between the topmost floor and the roof which is used for human occupancy or in which the floor area with seven (7) feet or more of head clearance equals 50 percent or more of floor area with seven (7) feet or more of head clearance equals less than 50 percent of the floor area of the story next below shall be a "half-story."